-Course Code ME105 Course Title Workshop/Manufacturing Practices Programme ES LTP 104 Credits 3 58850 Course Prerequisites +2 Physics and Mathematics Course Objectives Course Outcome (CO) Upon completion of this course, the students will gain knowledgeof the different manufacturing processes which are commonly employed in the industry, to fabricate components using different materials.
-CO1: Understanding different manufacturing techniques and their relative advantages/ disadvantages with respect to different applications with selection of a suitable technique for meeting a specific fabrication need.
-KIUA CO2: Acquire a minimum practical skill with respect to the different manufacturing methods and develop the confidence to design & fabricate small components for their project work.
-CO3: Introduction to different manufacturing methods in different fields of engineering.
+Course Code ME105 Course Title Workshop/Manufacturing Practices Programme ES 104 Credits 3 50050 Course Prerequisites +2 Physics and Mathematics Course Objectives Upon completion of this course, the students will gain knowledge of the different manufacturing processes which are commonly employed in the industry, to fabricate components using different materials.
+Cours e Outcome (CO) CO1: Understanding different manufacturing techniques and their relative advantages/ disadvantages with respect to different applications with selection of a suitable technique for meeting a specific fabrication need.
+CO2: Acquire a minimum practical skill with respect to the different manufacturing methods and develop the confidence to design & fabricate small components for their project work.
+KBUAI CO3: Introduction to different manufacturing methods in different fields of engineering.
 CO4: Practical exposure to different fabrication techniques and Creation of simple components using different materials.